Should You Repair or Replace Your Roof? How to Decide

 There are situations where repeated repairs stop making financial sense, and where a full replacement is the more honest recommendation.

-An old roof.
 Most pitched roofs in Oxfordshire were built to last 50 to 70 years, though many of the older properties around Bicester, Thame, and the Oxford villages have roofs that are well past that point.
 Once a roof is approaching or beyond its expected lifespan, the tiles, battens, and felt underneath all start to fail together.
 Patching one area just shifts the problem to the next weakest spot.

 Repeated leaks in different places.
 If you have had two or three separate leaks in the last few years, and each one has been in a different part of the roof, that is a sign of widespread deterioration rather than isolated damage.
 Fixing each leak individually is treating symptoms, not the cause.

-Widespread tile or slate failure.
 When a significant number of tiles are slipping, cracking, or losing their surface, the roof is telling you something.
 Replacing a handful of tiles on an otherwise sound roof is fine.
 Replacing dozens of tiles on a roof where the battens are also rotting is a different matter entirely.

-Structural problems.
 Sagging, visible dips in the roofline, or soft spots when you walk a flat roof all point to problems with the structure underneath.
 That is not a repair job.
+A roof replacement is the only way to address what is actually wrong.

-Poor previous repairs.
 Some roofs have been patched so many times, with so many different materials and methods, that the patchwork itself has become the problem.
 At that point, starting fresh is cleaner and cheaper in the long run.

 The Questions a Good Roofer Should Ask Before Recommending Either